Trey Anastasio at Red Rocks, August 1996

 🖥

 The two separate racks from 1994–1995 were consolidated into a single unit in 1996.
 Everything that had previously lived across Rack A and Rack B now lived together.
 The rack is divided below by function for clarity, but all units shared one road case.
+Guitar Shop (August 1996) describes this consolidated layout in detail, with rack photographs taken at Bearsville Studios in Spring 1996 during the Billy Breathes recording sessions.
+The article confirms four CAE 4×4 Audio Controllers total, a Peavey Valverb tube Spring reverb as a fourth reverb unit alongside the three Alesis MicroVerbs, and a Roland MS-1 Digital Sampler in the effects chain.

-The most significant mid-year change within the rack was the swap from the MTI Rotophaser to the Motion Sound Pro 3 Leslie for the fall tour.
+The most significant mid-year change within the rack was the swap from the MTI Rotophaser to the Motion Sound Pro 3 Leslie for the Fall tour.

 Single Rack — All Gear Road case · 1996